lavollmer/python-study/0-beginner/pythontuples.md

 Creating a tuple with one item - To create a tuple with only one item, you have to add a comma after the item, otherwise Python will not recognize it as a tuple.

+Tuples are unchangeable, meaning that you cannot change, add, or remove items once the tuple is created.Tuples are unchangeable, or immutable as it also is called.

 ## Tuple Data Type

 From Python's perspective, tuples are defined as objects with the data type 'tuple':